For Series A B2B SaaS · Allston Labs

 The case

 Most Series A B2B SaaS companies hit the same wall — the founder-led outbound that produced the first 30 logos depended on the founder's calendar, the founder's domain reputation, and the founder's reply discipline.
-The first AE inherits a sending stack nobody documented, a list-build process that lived in the founder's head, and a reply queue with no triage SLA.
-The next two quarters either harden the upstream or watch the AE team underperform a ceiling that has nothing to do with the AEs.
+The first AE inherits a sending stack nobody documented, a list-build process that lived in the founder's head, and a reply queue with no SLA.
+60% of first-AE hires fail this way — not because the AE is wrong, but because there is no motion to hand them.
+The next two quarters either harden the upstream or watch the AE team hit a ceiling that has nothing to do with the AEs.

 What to read first.